 We’ve touched on several ways to deal with resistance to training.
-However, you will need to look deeply into your organization (and individual situations in some cases) to determine the underlying causes of resistance.
+However, you will need to look deeply into your organization to determine the causes of resistance.
 Note that you may face several different sources, too, which means you’ll need to adopt a multi-pronged approach to dealing with it.

 In addition to an understanding of the signs of resistance, you also need the right tools to help you handle the situation.
 A modern learning management system (LMS) like eLeap offers the learning experience that today’s employees expect and deserve.
 That’s one hurdle you don’t have to overcome on your own – contact us today to learn more about our LMS and how we can help you reduce employee resistance to L&D programs.